filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 *Confirming Storage Status*

-A [Filecoin data CID checker](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-3-rfps.md#filecoin-cid-checker-and-storage-oracle) is being built that can serve as a storage oracle via API of the status of a specific data CID on Filecoin, pulled from the latest state.
+A [Filecoin data CID checker](https://github.com/filecoin-project/devgrants/blob/master/rfps/wave-3-rfps.md#filecoin-cid-checker-and-storage-oracle) is being built that can serve as a storage oracle via API of the status of a specific data CID on Filecoin, pulled from the latest state.

+*Payments*

+How crosschain payments should work is an ongoing question.
+This could be solved by an infrastructure service provider in the near-term.
+We expect payments and micropayments for infrastructure services to be an interesting area to explore in the future after launch.

 &nbsp;